BombCell/Neuropixels_course_2024/README.md

 | <img src="./images/output_upset_noise.png" width="100%"> |  <img src="./images/output_upset_non-soma.png" width="100%"> |  <img src="./images/output_upset_mua.png" width="100%"> |

-3. Histograms of the distributions for each quality metric The lines at the bottom indicate how the untis are classified based on the metric: red for noise, blue for non-somatic, green for good and orange for MUA.
+3. Histograms of the distributions for each quality metric

+The lines at the bottom indicate how the untis are classified based on the metric: red for noise, blue for non-somatic, green for good and orange for MUA.
+The plot should look similar to the example one below (but yours will be slightly different!).
 <img src="./images/output_hg.png" width="100%">

 #### Look at bombcell's GUI